Strongly lensed candidates from the HSC transient survey: The HSC transient survey

-Before we proceed to the lens search with the difference images, we first select "HSC variables" from the HSC transient survey.
-A "HSC variable" is defined by C19 as an object that is detected on the difference images at least twice in the HSC transient survey - the detections could be from two different epochs or two different bands.
-Following C19, we focus on the HSC variables that have difference images in \textit{i}-band, as the simulation and lens search algorithm have been developed for \textit{i}-band in C19.
-From more than 2,000,000 sources in the COSMOS field \citep{cosmos_gal_2007, cosmos_source}, we pick out 101,353 sources with HSC \textit{i}-band difference images by requiring at least two detections in the HSC transient survey.\footnote{Since we need to include sources that are not point-like, the real-bogus selection in \citet{hsc_bogus} is not adopted here,}
+Before we proceeded to the lens search with the difference images, we first selected `HSC variables' from the HSC transient survey.
+An HSC variable is defined in C20 as an object that is detected on the difference images at least twice in the HSC transient survey -- the detections could be from two different epochs or two different bands.
+Following C20, we focussed on the HSC variables that have difference images in the \textit{i}-band, as the simulation and lens search algorithm have been developed for the \textit{i}-band in C20.
+From 2,252,293 sources contained in the COSMOS field \citep{cosmos_gal_2007, cosmos_source}, we picked out 101,353 sources with HSC \textit{i}-band difference images by requiring at least two detections in the HSC transient survey.